On link diagrams that are minimal with respect to Reidemeister moves I and II: Preliminaries

 \section{Preliminaries}

-In this section, we give definitions and a remark which will be used in Sections~\ref{section3}~and~\ref{section4}.
+In this section, we give definitions and a remark which will be used in Sections~\ref{sec:minimum}~and~\ref{sec:relation}.

-\begin{Definition} \emph{Reidemeister moves} are defined as the local moves of link diagrams as depicted in Figure~\ref{Reidemeister moves}~(1).
-The moves RI, RII, RIII and RIII* depicted in Figure~\ref{Reidemeister moves}~(1) are called Reidemeister moves I, II, III and III*, respectively.
-The moves RIII and RIII* can be distinguished by using the orientation of $\mathbb{R}^{2}$ (or $S^{2}$).
-We need to distinguish the moves RIII and RIII* in this paper, for example, for Theorem~\ref{theorem2}. \end{Definition}
+\begin{definition} \emph{Reidemeister moves} are defined as the local moves of link diagrams as depicted in Figure \ref{fig:Reidemeister}.
+The moves RI, RII, RIII and RIII* depicted in Figure \ref{fig:Reidemeister} are called Reidemeister moves I, II, III and III*, respectively.
+The moves RIII and RIII* can be distinguished by using the orientation of $\mathbb{R}^{2}$ (or $S^{2}$). \end{definition}

 The following theorem is well known.